Gardner โ For another night Tigers stand atop Panthers in the food chain โ barely.

 Hall nailed a 3 to reestablish the PikeView lead, one it retained for the remainder of the half.

-After Jack Williams made a layup to cut PikeView’s lead to 7-5, the Panthers ripped off an 8-0 run, getting treys from Hall and Bryson Bailey.
+After Jack Williams made a layup to cut PikeViewโs lead to 7-5, the Panthers ripped off an 8-0 run, getting treys from Hall and Bryson Bailey.
 The lead balloned to 11 points after another Bailey 3 and stood at 18-9 after a quarter.

-“We watched a ton of film on them,” PikeView head coach Les Farmer said.
-“We seen some things that that we knew we can try to counter and different things they were trying to do and stuff like that.
-Give them credit and I mean, they’re an experienced team.
-They’ve got a lot of guys that played in the state tournament last year.
-That experience showed in the fourth quarter and I got inexperienced guys.
+โWe watched a ton of film on them,โ PikeView head coach Les Farmer said. โWe seen some things that that we knew we can try to counter and different things they were trying to do and stuff like that.
+Give them credit and I mean, theyโre an experienced team.
+Theyโve got a lot of guys that played in the state tournament last year.
+That experience showed in the fourth quarter and I got inexperienced guys. โฉIโm starting two sophomores and a freshman sixth man and at the end of the game the freshman is on the floor, so give credit to our guys too.
+We didnโt back down from them.
+We knew the run was gonna come, and I told them, I said, โYou canโt let that run get out of control. โฉItโs gotta be a 4-0 run and we got a capitalize on the next bucket.'โ

 After shooting 31 percent (4 of 13) from the field, turning the ball over six times and allowing PikeView to shoot 70 percent (7 of 10) in the first quarter, Shady snapped into form.

-Braedy Johnston’s six points helped fuel a quarter that saw the visitors outscore the Panthers 14-6, holding them to 30 percent shooting.
+Braedy Johnstonโs six points helped fuel a quarter that saw the visitors outscore the Panthers 14-6, holding them to 30 percent shooting.
 The rally brought the Tigers to within a point (24-23) at the break but neither team pulled away in the second half.
 The largest lead held by either team in the final two quarters was five points, a mark PikeView rallied from to take a 40-39 advantage into the final frame.

 The Tigers, though, had found a rhythm.